danielrshackleton/pdf-actions/README.md

 # PDF_Scanner

-PDF_Scanner is a Python program which takes a PDF form and converts it into a table of key-value pairs(maybe?
-We'll see)
+PDF_Scanner is a PDF action suite using Python, which takes a PDF file and modifies it with the following actions:
+- add_blank
+- decrypt
+- encrypt
+- get_range
+- merge
+- read_write
+- remove_blank
+- remove_page
+- rotate
+- scan_form

 ## Installation